-Reconcile transformation can be applied in a variety of business cases, particularly those where monitoring the changes in assorted data records is crucial to driving critical business decisions.
-Here are some of the benefits and uses of the reconcile transformation:
+Reconcile Transformation objects can be applied in a variety of business cases, particularly those where monitoring the changes in assorted data records is crucial in driving critical business decisions.
+Here are some of the benefits and uses of the Reconcile Transformation object:

 - Reconciles data by deriving old and new values for specific fields in the source data

 - Allows users to choose from various layout options to reconcile changes in the most appropriate way